ACS Award For Research At An Undergraduate Institution

-Wenzel received a B.S. in chemistry from Northeastern University in 1976 and, five years later, earned a Ph.D. in analytical chemistry from the University of Colorado, Boulder.
-He started as an assistant professor at Bates in 1981 and has spent his career there.
-Since 1997, he has been the Charles A. Dana Professor of Chemistry, and since 2006, Wenzel has also chaired the school’s environmental studies program.
-From 1992 to 1996 and again in 2003, he chaired the school’s chemistry department.
+His mentoring abilities derive from his rich academic experience.
+Grant received a B.S. in chemistry in 1974 and a Ph.D. in inorganic chemistry in 1980, both from Georgia Institute of Technology.
+He then joined UTC’s chemistry department, becoming its Irvine W. Grote Professor of Chemistry in 1991.
+His numerous accolades include the University of Tennessee National Alumni Teaching Award, the Outstanding Research Award from UTC’s College of Arts & Sciences, and the Distinguished Service Award from the ACS Chattanooga Section.

-Awards Wenzel has received include the 1999 J. Calvin Giddings Award for Excellence in Education from the ACS Division of Analytical Chemistry.
-In 2002, he received the CUR Research Fellows Award, and in 2003–04, he was named a Camille & Henry Dreyfus Scholar.
+Reflecting on his selection for this year’s award from ACS, he says: “I could never have imagined receiving an honor like this when I began as a new faculty member.”
+The award “is recognition not only of my accomplishments but also those of my undergraduate research students, my postdoctoral associates, our research collaborators, and so many other people who have helped me along the way,” he adds.
+“I have been very fortunate during my career.
+It has been a good, long, and fun ride.”

-Wenzel will present the award address before the Division of Analytical Chemistry.
+Grant will present the award address before the Division of Inorganic Chemistry.

 Join the conversation